Reverse engineering the Adreno Vulkan driver

 Published on .
 Filed under programming graphics

-Seems like everybody is excited about the fake interior mapping in Spiderman these days.
-Here is a Kotaku video showing them off: Now, the technique itself is nothing new, it’s been proposed by Joost van Dongen who published a paper about it here.
+Now, the technique itself is nothing new, it’s been proposed by Joost van Dongen who published a paper about it here.
 The idea is to divide the space into evenly sized “rooms” and then cast a ray in the fragment shader to figure out whether the ceiling/floor or a wall was hit, and then map a texture on top.
-Read post
+It’s super cool because it works without requiring extra geometry, the fragment shader is relatively cheap and easy to implement and like the Kotaku reviewer mentioned; The fact that the window is no longer just flat or a mirror adds depth (hah) to the world.

 Automatic detection of profiling tools